 Skip to content

-Convert Canon CR2 to JPEG on Windows with Photos or Lightroom.
+Convert Canon CR2 to JPEG on Windows with Photos, Lightroom, or delivery sizing in GetCompress.
 Keep RAW masters; export JPG for clients.

 By Petr Samokhin